wp-plugins/dukapress/readme.txt

 [View Screenshots](http://www.flickr.com/photos/moshthepitt/sets/72157624534741496/ "DukaPress screenshots")

 == Changelog ==

+= 2.5 =
+* Javascript internationalization
+* Email sending fix for special characters
+* Externalized the PDF function to the php directory

 = 2.4 =
 * Changed the DukaPress Menu layout.
 We have put everything under one menu to reduce clatter.